 Even if the face recognition is secure and fast, unlocking with the finger remains practical - especially while we are required to wear masks and find ourselves frequently having to type in our PIN code.
 Touch ID would have been very practical in the iPhone 12 series.

-With calls for an easy way to unlock the iPhone with a mask on Apple is set to introduce a method of unlocking the iPhone via the Apple Watch, but there are calls for the return of Touch ID to the next generation of handsets so many will be happy to learn that there are rumours that the iPhone 13 will come with a fingerprint scanner concealed under the display glass.
+With Apple now providing a way to unlock the iPhone with a mask on - as long as you have an Apple Watch (read how to unlock the iPhone with a mask on) the troubles of unlocking iPhones while masked have been addressed to some extent, but there are calls for the return of Touch ID.
+We that the iPhone 13 will come with a fingerprint scanner concealed under the display glass - although it's starting to look like this won't happen until the 2022 iPhone.
 (Want an iPhone with Touch ID now?
 Read: Which iPhones have Touch ID).

 Reason 5: Major camera update